CarolinaChavezDavid/learning-AWS-practitioner-essentials/README.md

 * **AWS Glue** is a fully managed extract, transform, and load (ETL) service that makes it easy for customers to prepare and load their data for analytic.
   * The AWS Glue Data Catalog is a central repository to store structural and operational metadata for all your data assets.
 For a given data set, you can store its table definition, physical location, add business relevant attributes, as well as track how this data has changed over time.
 * **Amazon EMR** is a web service that enables businesses, researchers, data analysts, and developers to easily and cost-effectively process vast amounts of data.
 EMR helps creating Hadoop clusters (Big Data) to analyze and process vast amount of data
+* **Amazon Athena** is an interactive query service that makes it easy to analyze data in Amazon S3 using standard SQL.
+Even though Athena can be used for business analytics, it does not provide interactive dashboards.
+* **Amazon QuickSight** is a fast, cloud-powered business intelligence (BI) service that makes it easy for you to deliver insights to everyone in your organization.
+You can create and publish interactive dashboards.

 </details>